aaleem123/Three-Tier-Aws-Architecture/README.md

 - ✅ Has versioning and object locking (protects against accidental deletion)
 - 🧾 Bucket policy allows access only to your terraform-mainuser IAM user
 - 📂 Separate logging bucket for audit trails
-- We are using s3 gateway endpoint so we don't pay for a NAT gateway, gateway endpoints cost nothing hence this is sustainable option.
+- 🛡️ S3 Gateway Endpoint is used instead of a NAT Gateway — this allows private subnets to access S3 at zero cost, making it a highly sustainable and cost-effective option
 This ensures your infrastructure state is centralized, secure, and immutable.

 ## 2. Network Layer (VPC, Subnets, NAT, Routes)